Lean Enterprise Institute Logo

 By Karen Gaudet and Jonathan Katz

 The founders of Haven Hot Chicken believed their home state of Connecticut was ready for an authentic southern dining experience.
 They saw the success of hot fried chicken restaurants in the Nashville area and wanted to introduce a similar concept to the Northeast.
-Drawing on their experience in the corporate world, the Haven Hot Chicken leaders knew that a good idea would only make it as far as their ability to execute.
+And drawing on their experience in the corporate world, the Haven Hot Chicken leaders knew that a good idea would only make it as far as their ability to execute.
 That required a steadfast focus on the production process.

 Optimizing production is easy for restaurant entrepreneurs to overlook when their attention is mainly on the menu, recipes, and brand.
-With the help of Service Physics, a consultancy firm for the service industry, Haven Hot Chicken developed a just-in-time approach to order fulfillment that significantly cut customer wait times, reduced waste, and improved quality.
+But, with the help of Service Physics, a consultancy firm for the service industry, Haven Hot Chicken developed a just-in-time approach to order fulfillment that significantly cut customer wait times, reduced waste, and improved quality.

 “This was a transformative moment for the business,” says Etkin Tekin, cofounder of Haven Hot Chicken.
 “After that moment, we had a fundamental shift in our strategy and operations and focused toward strong execution of our concept.”